What every best Color Laser Printers has:

 ComputerShopper.com doesn't review as many color laser printers as PCMag.com, but its reviews are detailed, covering design, features and performance.
 Hands-on testing is done for output quality of text, graphics and photos.
 All printers get an overall star rating.
 The best models earn Editors' Choice awards, and others are rated as Good for Business, Good for Families, etc.

 Here, owners post reviews of laser printers -- more than 100 reviews for some popular models.
-Conveniently, you can sort printers to find just the color single-function ones.
+Like Amazon.com, Staples.com doesn't suppress negative reviews, making it a very helpful source of real owner feedback.

 BestBuy.com is another site with lots of color laser printers.
-Again, most get only a little feedback, but top-rated printers typically amass dozens, and sometimes hundreds, of reviews.
+Most get only a little feedback, but top-rated printers typically amass dozens, and sometimes hundreds, of reviews.
 Each review includes a star rating, and reviewers say whether they would recommend the printer to a friend.

 It's easy to sort customer reviews at the website of this NYC consumer electronics retailer to find the best single-function color laser printers.
 While you won't find as many reviews as at some other sites, the best printers have amassed enough to make the feedback worth checking out.